Easy gingerbread men recipe for kids

 Pre-heat the oven to 190C / 170C fan and prepare your baking trays

 Using your fingertips, rub in the butter until the mixture resembles fine breadcrumbs.
 This is a step that Hannah always likes getting involved with as she gets to get her hands messy.
 The idea is to rub and squeeze the butter in with the flour, so it breaks down into small pieces and it well mixed in.

 Make the gingerbread men

-Cut out your ginger bread men using a cutter or use any other shapes you have to hand – we tried a few different ones.
+Cut out your gingerbread men using a cutter or use any other shapes you have to hand – we tried a few different ones.
 Place them on your baking tray.